MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/top-operator.md

-description: Learn how to use the top operator to return the first specified number of records sorted by the specified columns. ms.reviewer: alexans ms.topic: reference ms.date: 02/23/2023
+description: Learn how to use the top operator to return the first specified number of records sorted by the specified columns. ms.reviewer: alexans ms.topic: reference ms.date: 01/24/2024
 ---
 # top operator

-Returns the first *N* records sorted by the specified columns.
+Returns the first *N* records sorted by the specified column.

 ## Syntax